shishurajpandey/shishurajpandey/README.md

 - 💞️ I’m looking to collaborate with other QA's & Developers in the community.
 - 📫 How to reach me via Email- kiet.shishu+github@gmail.com
 - ⚡ Fun fact: Pretty good with learning new technologies.
+- 📝 Open source contributor to Microsoft Playwright and Selenium Webdriver.
 - My profile views : ![](https://komarev.com/ghpvc/?username=chetan-2002)

 <table style="width:100%">